veracity/veracity-documentation/sections/vap/admin-tab/resource.md

 1. Under Storages, call the `/workspaces/{workspaceId}/shares/{shareId}/storage/sas` to get a SAS token for a data set in File Storage that was shared with you.
 [See the Data Workbench API specification for the details on this endpoint](https://developer.veracity.com/docs/section/api-explorer/76904bcb-1aaf-4a2f-8512-3af36fdadb2f/developerportal/dataworkbenchv2-swagger.json).

 ## Auto-renew SAS token for Data Workbench structured uploaded data sets
-You can now automatically renew SAS tokens for Data Workbench structured uploaded data sets.
+You can now automatically renew SAS tokens for Data Workbench structured uploaded data sets (data sets of the Uploaded type that you can find in Data Workbench > Data catalogue > Created data sets).

 This ensures your data connections remain active without manual intervention.
 If you want to learn more about structured uploaded data sets, [go here](../../dataplatform/concepts/structdata.md).

 To enable auto-renewal for a SAS token: